blockchain-lab-um/masca/packages/docs/docs/tutorial/implementation.md

 **Masca** is a MetaMask Snap, that can handle **DIDs**, securely store **VCs**, create **VPs** and is designed to be blockchain-agnostic.

-:::danger
+:::danger BE CAREFUL!

 Ceramic Network support is experimental and still under development!

 :::

-## Implementing Masca in a dApp
+## Integrating Masca into a dApp

 ### Using the Masca Connector